-This healthy and delicious Instant Pot rice pilaf is made with protein-rich chickpeas (garbanzo beans), warm spices and cilantro for a perfect vegetarian and gluten-free main or side.
+This healthy and delicious Instant Pot rice pilaf is made with protein-rich chickpeas (garbanzo beans), warm spices and cilantro for a perfect vegetarian, vegan and gluten-free main or side.
 This is a guest recipe from Chhavi of Yellow Thyme food blog (read more about the author below the recipe).

 Aromatic and mildly spiced, this Instant Pot rice pilaf is made with white Basmati rice and garbanzo beans using the pressure cooker.
 It’s a super easy, nutritious recipe that is vegan, gluten-free and nut-free.